MahimaShenoy/Online_Election_System/README.md

 Admin selects the candidates participating in the election and also the date of election.

-Developed using HTML, Bootstrap, CSS, PHP, JavaScript, MySQL.
+Developed using HTML, Bootstrap, CSS, PHP, JavaScript and MySQL.